apache/calcite/README.md

   firstOrDefault, lastOrDefault for Enumerable.
 May need to add a class parameter so that we can generate the right default value.

-* Eight tranche: implement orderBy, reverse for Enumerable.
+* Eighth tranche: implement orderBy, reverse for Enumerable.

+* Ninth tranche: implement methods that require EqualityComparer.

 * Last tranche: all remaining methods for Enumerable.